 Babies and small children

 The Open Door and Basel Childbirth Trust offer English speaking support and activities for parents with small children.
 Muki Turnen (DE) mother-child groups are local German-speaking gym classes.
-Gymboree and Kindermusik run music and activity classes for pre-schoolers
+Kindermusik runs music and activity classes for pre-schoolers